Investors’ Experience with DIY Real Estate Investing vs. Outsourcing

 Why DIY real estate investment?
 It’s the ROI

-Jain looked at publically traded REITs, but “I realized that the profits weren’t as high as investing on your own, which offered greater opportunities to earn better returns,” he says.
+Jain looked at publicly traded REITs, but “I realized that the profits weren’t as high as investing on your own, which offered greater opportunities to earn better returns,” he says.
 In 2013, he formed an LLC with four fellow physicians to pursue do-it-yourself property investments.

 Initially, buying investment properties proved profitable for Jain and his colleagues, who hired a realtor that specialized in investment properties; handled both acquisitions and subsequent sales; and also served as their property manager and general contractor.